brianhouse/art_and_code/NEXT.md

 there, I did it. but it needs to be programmed all in vectors.

 lifespan is a good use of timers
+/
+raise expecting Agent got list

+seek avoid bounce

+Agent
+Wall

+fix recombination to use word in words syntax

+could have a list of vectors, and then combine them right before moving

+obvi use vectors in the implementation

+it's all just ifs, loops, variables, and lists

+class Bat(Agent):

+def draw(self):

+def update(self):

+is this better? with self? or is just doing it all in the loop better?

+i think in the loop is actually going to be better

+but it does mean separated draw_bat

+at what point am i just teaching mindcraft?

+i guess the difference is code itself